-2.2.2.1.
-The CMNP Model
+2.2.2.1 The CMNP Model

 In the discussion below, we will assume that the number of choice alternatives in the choice set is the same across all individuals.
-The case of different numbers of choice alternatives per individual poses no complication, since the only change in such a case is that the dimensionality of the multivariate normal cumulative distribution (MVNCD) function changes from one individual to the next.
+The case of different numbers of choice alternatives per individual poses no complication, since the only change in such a case is is to use a multivariate skew-normal (MSN) distribution for the response surface, as proposed by Bhat and Sidharthan (2012).

+that the dimensionality of the multivariate normal cumulative distribution (MVNCD) function changes from one individual to the next.